Economy of Uttar Pradesh: Industry

 Uttar Pradesh has a robust industrial infrastructure, including 15 industrial areas, 12 specialised parks, four growth centres and industrial infrastructure development centres (IIDC).
 As of January 2019, Uttar Pradesh had 21 notified, 12 operational SEZs and 24 formally approved SEZs.

-The Noida-Greater Noida- Yamuna Expressway belt has been a keen choice for many IT/ITES and electronic manufacturing firms.
-This belt alone has contributed about 40 percent to the manufacturing of mobiles in the country and about 55 per cent of their components.
+The Noida-Greater Noida-Yamuna Expressway corridor has become a major destination for many IT/ITES and electronic manufacturing companies.
+This corridor alone has contributed about 40 percent to the manufacturing of mobiles in the country and about 55 percent of the country's mobile phone component production.